silviamaggi/smd-com/_posts/2021-11-15-design-digested-23.md

   - design
   - ux
 description: "Design, Digested 23: Imposter syndrome and pockets"
-excerpt: "This week, I gathered articles that made me see this phenomen from a different perspective.
+excerpt: "This week, I gathered articles that made me see this phenomenon from a different perspective.
 Time to reframe.
 And pockets.
 Women need pockets."
 featured-image: feat-design-digested-23.jpg
 permalink: '/design-digested/:title/'
 ---